kavnish/kavnish.github.io/pages/timeline.md

 **2023-07-04**

-`Fun thing I noticesd in TBBT-ep-17 -- Sheldon is portrayed as super smart person but still he's having a hard time learning the mandarin language. writers played that out in a fun way without it feeling sheldon going out of character. -- or maybe it's just me assuming that smart people learn languages quickly.`
+`Fun thing I noticed in TBBT-ep-17 -- Sheldon is portrayed as super smart person but still he's having a hard time learning the mandarin language. writers played that out in a fun way without it feeling sheldon going out of character. -- or maybe it's just me assuming that smart people learn languages quickly.`

 **2023-07-03**